The Postal Service is now taking orders for COVID-19 test kits

 The website, COVIDtests.gov, was originally slated to begin taking orders on Wednesday.
 White House press secretary Jen Psaki says the site is in the "beta testing" stage and "will be launched formally tomorrow morning [Wednesday]."
 (Click here to see how many users are on the test kit site.)

-Households can order four rapid tests, which the Postal Service says will be shipped for free "in late January."
+Each household order will contain four rapid tests, which the Postal Service says will be shipped for free "in late January."

+Some on Twitter reported problems with orders from residents of apartment buildings with multiple units being told that someone from that household had already ordered the tests.
+According to the Associated Press:

+There were isolated reports Tuesday afternoon of issues relating to the website's address verification tool erroneously enforcing the four-per-household cap on apartment buildings and other multi-unit dwellings, but it was not immediately clear how widespread the issue was.

 The White House says it will prioritize shipments to Americans from ZIP codes that have experienced high rates of COVID-19 cases and deaths, with the first 20% of each day's orders going to those areas.